Risk leaders' agenda

 Chief risk officers must act now turning risks into opportunities to reimagine and repurpose the organization for agility and long-term value.

-Top issues facing risk leaders today
+Top challenges facing risk leaders today

 Going forward, enterprise resilience won’t be just a hygiene factor for organizations to survive in the foreseeable future.
 Trust will only be won by companies that have robust resilience built into their organization.